DeRaafMedia/ProjectSeeHearSpeakNoEvil/README.md

 This project takes a live videofeed (this was writen with a built-in Apple FaceTime HD camera as source).
 Recongnizes the face(s) in it, and asigns a 'seeNoEvil', 'HearNoEvil' or 'SpeakNoEvil' mask to a face it finds.
 The mask is persistent to a face until the face disappears.
 The masks are assigned semi random.

-This project needed to be written specifically as a 32 bit app (so no universal biaries as of yet!).
+This project needed to be written specifically as a 32 bit app (so no universal binaries as of yet!).